Franklin112233/Interview-Mental-Health-Model/README.md

 # Interview-Mental-Health-Model

-Command line tool to run the sentiment analysis and machine learning model for the mental health data.
+This is the project for the interview tasks with mental health data.
+In this repo, src/genai_src constains the source code for the sentiment analysis, and src/ml_src contains source code for the machine learning predictive model.
+Command line tool to run the sentiment analysis and machine learning model is as follows:
 #
 0. Set virtual environment \
 `just setup`